Qiskit/qiskit.org/README.md

 > [!IMPORTANT]
-> This repository is deprecated and its content has been superseded by the [IBM Quantum | Community page](https://ibm.com/quantum/community).
-These source files are no longer maintained and may contain errors.
+> This repository is unmaintained  and the content in qiskit.org has been superseded by the [IBM Quantum | Community page](https://ibm.com/quantum/community).
+These source files are no longer maintained and may contain omissions or outdated information.
 Contributions to this repo are no longer accepted.

 <br/>